FreePressUnlimited/Security_HQ/data-at-rest.md

 **WHAT**: A service that allows you to make a copy of your data from across Google products.

-**USEFUL FOR**: This may come in handy if you have to, for example, deactivate or remove a Google account that has been comprimised.
+**USEFUL FOR**: This may come in handy if you have to, for example, deactivate or remove a Google account that has been compromised.
 Make a copy of your data stored with Google before deleting the account altogether.

 **COST**: Free.